envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 ------------

 The *x-b3-sampled* HTTP header is used by the Zipkin tracer in Envoy.
-When the Sampled flag is 1, the soan will be reported to the tracing system.
+When the Sampled flag is either not specified or set to 1, the span will be reported to the tracing system.
 Once Sampled is set to 0 or 1, the same value should be consistently sent downstream.
 See more on zipkin tracing `here <https://github.com/openzipkin/b3-propagation>`.